PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://www.thisisant.com/forum/viewthread/7363/

 Bitalino uses Bluetooth or BLE soft- and hardware, Garmin uses ANT+ hardware.
-There is hardly any ANT+ live stream desktop applications available.
+There is hardly any ANT+ live streaming desktop applications available.
 Why does Garmin not offer a Bluetooth streaming option, like other devices do?